neharmenon05/buildathon/README.md

 .

 # Status
-This is an **MVP project** in development.
+This is an **demo project** made solely for the demonnstration of idea.The complete project is in development.
 Contributions, ideas, and collaborations are welcome.